icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 Title: NACA-TN-2914
 Date: 2022-04-26 12:00
 Category: NACA
-tags: thermodynamics
+tags: thermodynamics, python tools

-> ###_"The effects of frictional heating were analyzed to determine the conditions under which ice formations can be prevented"_
+### _"The effects of frictional heating were analyzed to determine the conditions under which ice formations can be prevented"_

-#NACA-TN-2861 "Analytical Investigation of Icing Limit for Diamond Shaped Airfoil in Transonic and Supersonic Flow" [^1]
+# NACA-TN-2861 "Analytical Investigation of Icing Limit for Diamond Shaped Airfoil in Transonic and Supersonic Flow" [^1]
 and
-#NACA-TN-2914 "A Method for Rapid Determination of the Icing Limit of a Body in Terms of the Stream Conditions" [^2]
+# NACA-TN-2914 "A Method for Rapid Determination of the Icing Limit of a Body in Terms of the Stream Conditions" [^2]

-##Summary
+## Summary
 The warmest ambient temperature at which ice can accumulate is calculated.

-##Key points
+## Key points

 1. The warmest ambient temperature at which ice can accumulate is calculated.
 2. Compressibility effects were included.
 3. Analysis showed good results compared to test data at transonic Mach numbers.

-##Abstract
+## Abstract

 NACA-TN-2861:
 > Calculations have been made for the icing limit of a diamond airfoil